HarryLovesCode/Vulkan-API-Book/chap02/chap02.md

 } VkApplicationInfo;
 ```

-- `sType` - The type of this structure
+- `sType` is the type of this structure.
-- `pNext` - `NULL` or a pointer to an extension-specific structure
+- `pNext` is `NULL` or a pointer to an extension-specific structure.
-- `pApplicationName` - A pointer to a null-terminated UTF-8 string containing the name of the application
+- `pApplicationName` is a pointer to a null-terminated UTF-8 string containing the name of the application.
-- `applicationVersion` - An unsigned integer variable containing the developer-supplied
+- `applicationVersion` is an unsigned integer variable containing the developer-supplied version number of the application.
-- `pEngineName` - Pointer to a null-terminated UTF-8 string containing the name of the engine (if any) used to create the application
+- `pEngineName` is a pointer to a null-terminated UTF-8 string containing the name of the engine (if any) used to create the application.
-- `engineVersion` - An unsigned integer variable containing the developer-supplied version number of the engine used to create the application
+- `engineVersion` is an unsigned integer variable containing the developer-supplied version number of the engine used to create the application.
-- `apiVersion` -  The version of the Vulkan API that the application expects to have in order to run        ;
+- `apiVersion` is the version of the Vulkan API against which the application expects to run (encoded).
+If `apiVersion` is `0` the implementation must ignore it, otherwise if the implementation does not support the requested `apiVersion` it must return `VK_ERROR_INCOMPATIBLE_DRIVER`.

 Following the usage guidelines outlined in the specification, `VkApplicationInfo` usage would look something like this: